psathyrella/partis/docs/subcommands.md

 During parameter caching, this will write a separate parameter directory with the true parameters (in a addition to `sw/` and `hmm/`).
 During annotation and partitioning, with `--debug 1` it will print the true rearrangements and partitions along with the inferred ones.

-There are a wide variety of options for manipulating how the characteristics of the simulation deviate from the template data sample (for information on defaults, run `partis simulate --help`).
+There are a wide variety of options for manipulating how the characteristics of the simulation deviate from the template data sample.
+This is an incomplete list, and is not always up to date, so for better information run `partis simulate --help`.

 **Miscellaneous:**